 The West Island Blues Festival was founded as a fundraiser event by Pierrefonds-Roxboro borough mayor Dimitrios Jim Beis and DDO city councillor Errol Johnson.
 Over the past 23 years the festival and its partners have raised more than $600,000 for local community groups — West Island Mission, West Island Women’s Shelter, the West Island Black Community Association (WIBCA), Literacy Unlimited, Volunteer Accompaniment Service (ABOVAS), and Community Perspective in Mental Health.

 The next leg is coming up in Pointe-Claire on Aug.
-29 with Daylite Vampires, Whole Lotta Zeppelin, the Sugar Darlings, Old Soul, and Fired Up Band.
+29 with Daylite Vampires, Whole Lotta Zeppelin, the Sugar Darlings, Old Soul, and Fired Up Band. n